LLNL/sundials/doc/shared/suntimestepheuristics/SUNTimestepHeuristics_Description.rst

       retval = SUNTimestepHeuristics_SetExpStabFn(H, CFLStabilityBound, (void*) (&mystruct));

-.. c:function::int SUNTimestepHeuristics_SetCFLFraction(SUNTimestepHeuristics H, realtype cfl_frac)
+.. c:function::int SUNTimestepHeuristics_SetCFLFraction(SUNTimestepHeuristics H, sunrealtype cfl_frac)

    Function to set a CFL safety factor that should be applied to the outputs of *EStab*, above.